Are New Cameras Overrated? The Winning Case For Buying Older Models

 Does this camera's higher price tag mean it's optically better than its more affordable predecessor, even though they share the same sensor and specs?

 It's an influx of arm-twisting coercion to fit in among our tech-savvy companions.
-If Marques Brownlee suggests the iPhone 14 camera is galaxies beyond the 13's sensor, it's a fact.
+If Marques Brownlee suggests one iPhone is better than the other, it's a fact.
 Right?
 If a popular Youtuber tells me Kodak Ektar 100 retains muddy colors, it's a written rule, no?

 I'll admit firsthand – being an editor and photographer in this industry only touts the neverending confusion.
 I strut my Canon 5D Mark IV in a room of mirrorless junkies and feel a saucy desire to discredit the very tool that arguably built my decade-long career.
 To fit in, to keep relevant in the discussion, and to stay in the know.